ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 Unresolved Questions
 --------------------

-It should be considered how complation avoidance compicates or simplifies the concurrent source plugin proposal (#107).
+It should be considered how compilation avoidance complicates or simplifies the concurrent source plugin proposal (#107).